Blending of Low-Level Radioactive Waste

 - Fact Sheet on Blending of Low-Level Radioactive Waste

-- Comparative Environmental Evaluation of Alternatives for Handling Low-Level Radioactive Waste Spent Ion Exchange Resins from Commercial Nuclear Power Plants
+- Final Comparative Environmental Evaluation of Alternatives for Handling Low-Level Radioactive Waste Spent Ion Exchange Resins from Commercial Nuclear Power Plants

 At the direction of the Commission, the U.S. Nuclear Regulatory Commission (NRC) staff is working to improve and strengthen the agency's standards for blending of low-level radioactive waste (LLRW).
 The goal is to make NRC's regulation of LLRW blending more risk-informed, performance-based, and in general more consistent with the agency's overall policy for regulating the nuclear industry.